La Horde du Contrevent (LHDC) is a 2004 French novel by Alain Damasio.

 - The “flamesmith” has special techniques and equipment to create and maintain a campfire, despite the winds.

 - High-grade climbing equipment.
 When caught in the faster winds — such as a “ferwind” — the only way to survive is anchored to something, and shielded against projectiles.
 Even then the Windwarders will be helplessly aloft like twigs, and the pressure may induce internal bleeding.

 - Spearhead members have two kinds of hunting birds (falcons and “ulturs”), which are an efficient way to find food.

-- There’s also a trapper.
-The trapper uses lightweight cages to catch jellyfish-like creatures that drift in the wind.
+- There’s also a trapper, who uses lightweight cages to catch jellyfish-like creatures that drift in the wind.
 These are usually edible.

-Their backpack includes a sort of airfoil or paraglider, and their outfit has small propellers for additional maneuverability.
-This allows them to engage nomad bandits, who use similar ways to fly or ride fast sand yachts.
+The fighter protector’s backpack includes a sort of airfoil or paraglider, and their outfit has small propellers for additional manoeuvrability.
+This allows them to engage nomad bandits, who use similar ways to fly – or ride fast sand yachts.